Villa Estrella: Plot

 Anna calls Madame Reza, who tells her that Jennifer was possessed by Danica in the pool and that her spirit is already in the afterlife.
 As Reza tells her to flee, the woman Anna mistook for Giselle appears and tells her that she stole her life.
 She then chases Anna before the latter runs into Alex.
 That evening, the couple's respective fathers Eddie and Dave arrive at the resort.
 Dennis tells Dave of his discovery but is killed by the latter with a silenced pistol.

 Anna discovers that it is Andrea who has been haunting and chasing her after finding her picture in Gusting's room.
 She then realizes that Andrea was her playmate who was strangled and buried by Dave and Eddie underneath the pool's foundation after resisting their sexual advances fifteen years prior.
 Anna, the only witness, was threatened by her father into staying silent despite Andrea's pleas, explaining the latter's wrath towards her.
 Gusting arrives and tells Anna that she was the last person seen with Andrea, prompting Anna to admit his daughter's death.
 As Gusting asks her who was responsible, Eddie arrives and takes Anna away.
 Realizing the truth, Gusting attacks Eddie, but is thrown down the stairs and knocked unconscious.

 As Dave washes off evidence of Dennis' murder at the swimming pool, the creature emerges and reveals herself to be Andrea before pulling him into the water.
 Meanwhile, Anna confronts her father over Andrea's death but is interrupted by Alex, who tells her to run.
 After a fight, Eddie overpowers Alex and prepares to kill him when he sees Andrea.
 Eddie flees but is fatally stabbed by Gusting beside the pool.

-As Anna mourns, she begs Andrea to let her possess her body to be with Gusting one last time.
+As Anna mourns, Andrea begs her to let her possess her body to be with Gusting one last time.
 Anna refuses, but after seeing her necklace on a poolside statue, she goes to retrieve it, only for the statue to collapse on top of her into the water, allowing Andrea to claim her body.